bitwig/dawproject/README.md

 * File Extension: .dawproject
 * Container: ZIP
-* Format: JSON (project.json, metadata.json)
+* Format: XML (project.xml, metadata.xml)
 * Text encoding: UTF-8
 * Timebase
   * beats (quarter-note) or seconds

-Each data type is a flat list within the project structure which can be referenced using a location & index pair.
-This avoids any polymorphism requirements on the JSON parser.

-Apart from the location of the JSON files, the exporting DAW is free to choose the directory structure it wants.
+Apart from the location of the XML files, the exporting DAW is free to choose the directory structure it wants.

 ## Tracks and Channels